camilajunges/100daysofcode/README.md

 3. **Advanced Topics** - Web development, data science, automation
 4. **Professional Skills** - Best practices, testing, deployment

-## 📈 Progress Tracking
+## Progress Tracking

 I'm committed to documenting my journey through:

-- ✅ Daily code commits to this repository
+-  Daily code commits to this repository
+-  Progress updates on Twitter with **#100DaysOfCode**
-- 📝 Project documentation and reflections
+-  Project documentation and reflections
+-  Live demos and portfolio pieces

-## 🎯 Goals
+## Goals

 By the end of these 100 days, I aim to: